adamwells/kocupid/README.md

 - [ ] Find matches
 - [ ] View other users' pages
 - [ ] 'Like' other users
+- [ ] Read messages in inbox
+- [ ] Compose/Send messages to other users
+- [ ] Search for users by attributes (age, gender, weight class, etc)

 ## Design Documents
 * [View wireframes][views]